“I’m completely frustrated.”

 Churches and ministries consult with Tony and his colleagues at The Unstuck Group either when they’ve gone through a rapid growth season or when they’ve reached an impasse and are struggling to move forward.
 Tony comes alongside these teams to guide them through a process of re-evaluation or to play “catch up” in building their structure, strategy, and systems.
 While Leading From Your Strengths is just one element of the ministry consulting firm’s assessments and strategic planning services, the profiles are instrumental in allowing ministries to move forward productively.
 “The profiles help us to learn about the leaders on the team,” says Tony.
 “And it helps the team learn about the leaders around them, especially in making sure the right people are in the right roles.”

-The profiles also play a key role in Leadership Coaching Networks, small groups of leaders who meet with Tony for six, once-monthly sessions to grow in their leadership skills.
+The profiles also play a key role in Leadership Coaching Network, small groups of leaders who meet with Tony for six, once-monthly sessions to grow in their leadership skills.
 Prior to each network’s first gathering, each member completes the profile assessment.
 Members discuss the results during the first session.
 The impact is significant, often motivating leaders to embrace strengths they previously viewed as weaknesses.
 Many leaders return to their churches or ministries and use the profiles with their entire team.

 “Leaders discover a big takeaway – that each of them is wired differently,” says Tony.
 “That realization impacts how they communicate, coach, and lead others on their teams.”